-The top programming languages you need to learn for 2019
+The top programming languages you need to learn for 2022

 With hundreds of coding languages out there, which ones will earn you the most?

-Average salary information is provided by PayScale, and is correct as of September 2019
+Average salary information is provided by PayScale, and is correct as of January 2022

 One of the most venerable programming languages still in mainstream use, SQL was first developed in 1972.
-Nevertheless, it's retained its popularity, and is still an essential part of modern business IT.
+Nevertheless, it's retained its popularity and is still an essential part of modern business IT.
 This is because it's designed for managing large databases from the likes of Oracle, Microsoft and IBM, which still power a plurality of enterprise applications.